Adamo-O/Grocery-Store-Website/README.md

-# SOEN-287
+# Online Grocery Store Website
- Group assignment where we make a website
+Group assignment from SOEN 287 class where we make a website using HTML, CSS, JavaScript, and PHP.

 # SOEN 287 Assignment 1
 Web Programming Assignment 1.